aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

 ### Initial quick-and-dirty analysis

-I did an initial "quick-and-dirty" ipyrad run (dropped worst 20% of samples and keeping only loci with coverage in 90% of remaining samples) and raxml/structure analysis but we discovered some errors in the barcode file for lane 1.
+I did an initial "quick-and-dirty" ipyrad run (dropped worst 20% of samples and keeping only loci with coverage in 90% of remaining samples) and RAxML/Structure analysis but we discovered some errors in the barcode file for lane 1.
 Blanka figured out which samples were out of order and fixed the barcodes file.
-I made a conversion table from wrong samplename to correct sample name and used it to fix the raxml tree and structure plots.
+I made a conversion table from wrong samplename to correct sample name and used it to fix the RAxML tree and Structure plots.
   * The files from that run are on the Duke cluster in a poorly named subfolder--I forgot ipyrad doesn't like when you move/rename folders
   ~~~
   /work/amd176/S_recurvum_radseq/demultiplex1
   ~~~

   * In that folder, I also started some other branches with different settings but aborted them to start over with the correct barcodes in a new folder.
   * When everything is done, there is no reason to keep this quick-and-dirty run.
-Some of the sample names in the ipyrad output files are still wrong because I only fixed the tree figure labels and structure figure labels.
+Some of the sample names in the ipyrad output files are still wrong because I only fixed the tree figure labels and Structure figure labels.

 ### Full exploratory analysis